Firearms Offences in SA

 - possessing a firearm would likely result in unwarranted danger to anyone or anything, or

 - you aren’t considered ‘fit and proper’, and

 - there is public interest in prohibiting you from possessing or owning one.

-You can be detained for as long as 2 hours to allow time for the order to be prepared and served.
+A person can be detained for up to two hours to allow time for an order to be prepared and served.
 You will be disqualified from obtaining or holding any firearms-related permit or licence, and from having or using firearms, parts of firearms, or ammunition.
-All firearms must be surrendered and you can’t live in any place at which firearms are stored or used.
-You must tell each adult at the place where you live that you are subject to a court order prohibiting you from doing so.
-If you don’t, you can be penalised up to $10,000 or 2 years in prison.

-The maximum penalty for acquisition, use or possession is:
+The maximum penalty for acquisition, use or possession of a firearm while subject to a Prohibition Order is:

 - for a firearm, a $75,000 fine or 15 years in prison